L1M1N4L/A-guide-to-learning-Japanese/README.md

 Maintaining uniformity in character size is crucial for readability and aesthetic appeal.
 Follow these guidelines:

 - **Relative Size**: Practice writing characters within an imaginary square or circle to ensure uniformity in size.
-For instance, the 2-stroke character 力 (lì) should occupy a similar space as the 15-stroke character 論 (lùn).
+For instance, the 2-stroke character 力 (りょく) should occupy a similar space as the 15-stroke character 論 (ろん).

 - **Special Cases**: Certain characters may vary in size depending on their usage.
-For example, the character 言 (yán) should be written larger when used independently (meaning "speech" or "word") compared to when it appears as a radical/component in a more complex character like 論 (lùn).
+For example, the character 言 (げん、ごん) should be written larger when used independently (meaning "speech" or "word") compared to when it appears as a radical/component in a more complex character like 論 (ろん).

 ### 2. Stroke Order